nicbehr/BAI_data_analysis/Exercise4ExtremeDetection.md

 The next method we are looking at is the "Block Maxima" method.
 As the name states, we are looking at a certain "block" of data and find the maxima based on the defined threshold of the values in this block.
 There are several ways we could define these reference blocks.
 For example we could look at every year individually and find the extreme values for these.
 We would get an array of the hottest and coldest days of each year separately.
 If we where more interested in extreme values across years, we could for example define a block as data from each season across the years.
 So the block "spring" would consist of data from 01.03. to 31.05. across all the years in the dataset.
 We could then find extremes based on the quantiles of the seasonally data and separate e.g. extreme values in spring and autumn from the overshadowing extreme values in winter and summer.

-In our example code the blocks are defined on a daily basis as follows:
+In our example code the blocks are defined as the values for each single day across all the years.
+The procedure is as follows:

 **Step 1**
 In the first line we again create a dataframe with the data, a date column and then add a new column called "DOY" with a mutation, that gives each date a value of 1 to 365.
 We can later use these values to calculate a mean for each year across the seasons: